cseid2001/ssh-honeypot-project/README.md

 - A **pfSense firewall VM** controlling internal traffic flow to ensure the honeypot remains isolated except for required communication between the Wazuh agent and manager.

 ### **Honeypot Configuration**
 The honeypot uses **Cowrie**, a medium-to-high interaction SSH honeypot designed to emulate a shell environment.
-It is configured to:
+It logs attacker activity such as:

-- **Log both failed and successful login attempts**
+- **Both failed and successful login attempts**
-- Record attacker-entered **usernames, passwords, and post-authentication commands**
+- Attacker-entered **usernames, passwords, and post-authentication commands**
-- Capture **source IP addresses** for every attempt to enable geolocation and behavioral tracking
+- **Source IP addresses** for every attempt

 ### **Wazuh Stack**
 The detection stack is deployed using the **Wazuh All-in-One** Docker installer.
 This containerized setup includes: